Part of our AI Agents Guide. For the full picture, see our complete AI Agents Guide.

 Systematically improve workflow performance

 Bottleneck identification always starts in the execution logs of your n8n instance.
-Sort your workflow executions by duration and systematically analyze the slowest five to ten percent.
+Sort workflow executions by duration and inspect the slowest and most variable runs.

 The most important performance levers: